- Our Work

 Successful static motor test firing of the CMC nozzle

 resulting from MR&D design analysis.

 MR&D is also an active member of the IHPRPT Ceramic Boost Nozzle program.
-We have been involved in this program throughout its duration of two year.
+We have been involved in this program throughout its duration of two years.
 This program focuses on developing ultra-high temperature ceramic materials to survive in more severe thermal-structural and thermal-chemical rocket nozzle environments.
 To date we have designed the first four rocket nozzles that were successfully tested in the program.
-They all survived in a nine second burn time subjected to an aluminized propellant with a stagnation temperature and pressure of 6200°F and 800 psi, respectively.
-These motors employed a tantalum carbidethroat material with an external rhenium or tantalum tungsten alloy metallic jacket.
+They all survived when subjected to an aluminized propellant with a stagnation temperature and pressure of over 6000°F. These motors employed a tantalum carbide throat material with an external rhenium or tantalum tungsten alloy metallic jacket.
 The fabrication processes included plasma spraying and hot isostatic processing (HIP).